logicahealth/sandbox-community-edition/README.md

 sandbox-community-edition_stu3_1                   sh -c java $JAVA_OPTS -jar ...
 Exit 137
 ```
 ## Linux Install
 Install Docker for your distribution of Linux.
 The community edition was tested on docker compose version 1.26.0.
-The docker compose version may be checked using the command ```docker-compose -v```.
+The docker compose version may be checked using the command ```docker compose -v```.

 1. Clone this project
 	```sh